almibe/ligature-rs/ligature/README.md

 # ligature

-This workspace supplies the common structs and traits that are required by Ligature.
+This crate supplies the common structs and traits that are required by Ligature.